Are you ready to open up about mental health? Share your personal story & fight stigma!

 ▪ Volunteers are responsible for gathering materials needed for the event from the NAMI Metropolitan Baltimore office.
 Excess materials should be returned after the event.

-▪ Volunteers are required to complete a Reporting Form and collect Evaluations from audience members.
+▪ Volunteers are required to complete a Presenter Report Form and collect Evaluations from audience members.
 These items must be returned to the Director of Outreach and Special Projects within 1-week of the presentation.

 ▪ Volunteers are contacted on an as-needed basis to present.
 Volunteers are responsible for ensuring the Director of Outreach and Special Projects has accurate information regarding their availability.